transloadit/uppy/website/src/docs/instagram.md

 Dashboard plugin is recommended as a container to all Provider plugins, including Instagram.
 If you are using Dashboard, it [comes with all the nessesary styles](/docs/dashboard/#CSS) for Dropbox as well.

-⚠️ If you are feeling adventerous, and want to use Instagram plugin separately, without Dashboard, make sure to include `@uppy/provider-views/dist/style.css` (or `style.min.css`) CSS file.
-This is experimental, not officialy supported and not recommened.
+⚠️ If you are feeling adventurous, and want to use Instagram plugin separately, without Dashboard, make sure to include `@uppy/provider-views/dist/style.css` (or `style.min.css`) CSS file.
+This is experimental, not officialy supported and not recommended.

 ## Options